Princess Marie of Denmark: Courtship and marriage

 Marie first came to public attention when she was photographed with Prince Joachim in August 2005 on a private holiday in Avignon, France.
 In January 2007, Marie accompanied Prince Joachim and his children on a ski holiday in Switzerland.
 Later that year, Marie joined the royal family for Easter at Marselisborg Palace, where she met Joachim's mother, Queen Margrethe II, for the first time.
 Marie increasingly made weekend visits from Geneva to Denmark in 2007.

 On 3 October 2007, it was officially announced that Marie Cavallier was engaged to Prince Joachim.
 The wedding took place on 24 May 2008 in Møgeltønder Church.
 Upon her marriage to Joachim, Marie's title is "Her Royal Highness Princess Marie of Denmark, Countess of Monpezat".
 Upon marrying Joachim, Marie, who had been a French citizen and a member of the Roman Catholic Church, became a Danish citizen and converted to the Evangelical-Lutheran Church of Denmark.
 Marie's wedding gown was designed by Spanish-Italian fashion house Arasa Morelli, and was sewn by a Danish woman working for the company.

-The couple have two biological children, Henrik (born 4 May 2009) and Athena (born 24 January 2012), and Marie is stepmother to Joachim's two sons from his former marriage, Nikolai and Felix.
+The couple has two biological children, Henrik (born 4 May 2009) and Athena (born 24 January 2012), and Marie is stepmother to Joachim's two sons from his former marriage, Nikolai and Felix.